 Musings

 How simpler were those days?
-You either caught the hottest movies at the theater during it's run time or sailed the high seas to get a pirated copy from Torrent sites, or just sat there patiently, waiting for it's disk to hit the neighbourhood video store.
+You either caught the hottest movies at the theater during their run time or just sat patiently, waiting for it's disc to hit the neighborhood video store.

-It was ecstasy to catch a Mohanlal movie just waiting there on the shelf, just waiting there to be picked up.
+It was pure ecstasy to catch a Mohanlal movie sitting there on the shelf, just waiting to be picked up.

-At this time, I would like to recount an incident back from 2006 - 2007, when renting out a CD happened once in a blue moon.
-It's a cool weekend night, when we're all cooped up in front of the TV to see which movie Acha had brought home.
-Mind you that it's a unofficial CD, with just the name of the movie written in blue marker pen
+At this point, I’d like to recount an incident from 2006–2007, when renting a CD happened once in a blue moon.
+It was a cool weekend night, and we were all cooped up in front of the TV to watch whichever movie Acha had brought home.
+Mind you, it was an unofficial CD, with just the movie’s name written in blue marker pen.

 That's the beauty of it.
-With internet being a scarce commodity for our family back then, you would seek others' opinion on the movie, preferably 5 reviews at least (and that's if they have watched the movie).
-Acha and amma weren't film buffs and would be all ears if it's a Mohanlal movie and would pick it without looking at the movie's plot, and call it an occasional avenue for entertainment.
+With internet being a scarce commodity for our family back then, you would seek others' opinion on the movie, preferably at least 5 reviews (and that's if they have watched the movie).
+Acha and amma weren't film buffs and would be all ears if was a Mohanlal movie, picking it without looking at the movie's plot, and call it an occasional avenue for entertainment.

 Video Rental Stores - The Ritual and Checklist

 Hindustani Music?
 SP Balasubramanyam's hits?
-Metal music or the movie that you missed watching at the theaters three years ago, you had it all at the local video store.
-Rafa Video, Deira and Al Mansoor, Hamriya.
+Metal music or the movie that you missed watching at the theaters three years ago, you had it all at the local video store - namely Rafa Video, Deira and Al Mansoor, Hamriya.

 - No movies with adult content